seiteta/dataiku_test/README.md

 Dataiku test
 ============
-Here is my code for the Dataiku interview.
+This repo contains my Python code written for the interview with Dataiku.

 This excercise was based on a US census dataset containing 42 anonymised information about approx. 300,000 persons.
 The goal was to predict whether or not these people earns more than 50k$ per year.